concrete5cojp/concrete5-redis-override/application/readme.md

 Due to the nature of concrete5 structure, you must override application.
 Packaging is impossible as of concrete5 8.4.3.

+These Redis implementation may be included into concrete5 in the future.
+We're currently discussing with concrete5 Core team.

+## Agreement

+By downloading the code, you agree to use this code "AS-IS". concrete5 Japan, Inc. hold no responsibility whatsoever for any damages and payment caused by using this Redis overrides.

 ## Set-up Redis

 Please set-up your Redis instances on AWS or other server.